We have just returned again from Madagascar, where we spent days tramping around in “the bush” of the Sava vanilla country, talking with farmers.

 Meanwhile, as we expected, high prices have encouraged vanilla production in tropical regions outside Madagascar, including vanilla’s native Mexico.
 Production is also increasing in Papua New Guinea, Indonesia, Uganda and elsewhere.
 These beans are starting to come on the market, and we are seeing early signs they are putting competitive pressure on Madagascar growers and exporters.

-With our costs rising to roughly $360,000 for a single ton of beans, the price of vanilla extract has soared to unaffordable levels for many of our customers.
-While we have maintained our quality by sourcing our beans directly, high prices have led some to cut corners by buying cheaper, low-quality beans.
-Some vanillas, made with very poor beans, are “pure” in name only.
+With our costs rising to roughly $360,000 for a single ton of vanilla beans, the price of vanilla extract has soared to unaffordable levels for many of our customers.
+While we have maintained our quality by sourcing our beans directly, high prices have led some to cut corners by buying cheaper, low-quality vanilla beans.
+Some vanillas, made with very poor vanilla beans, are “pure” in name only.

 We have encouraged our customers who cannot absorb such shocking prices to switch to our high-quality vanillin blends, at least for now.
 A high-quality blend is better than low-quality pure vanilla.
 As this substitution spreads, overall global demand will weaken, putting pressure on bean prices.
 The euphemism for this in the industry is “demand destruction.”

 We do not want to see the traditional Malagasy culture of pure vanilla destroyed.
 That would be a tragedy, not only for vanilla itself, one of the most miraculous gifts in the history of food, but for the Malagasy people, who grow and cure these singular pods with such painstaking hand labor and care that we in the West can scarcely fathom it.